-- Each year, former students on IWORK can defer (put loan payments on hold for a temporary period of time) their IWORK loan portion as long as they are attending full-time as an approved graduate school, going on a mission, or other reasons.
-You must submit documentation in order to defer your IWORK loan portion for this year.
+- Each year, former students on IWORK can defer (put loan payments on hold for a temporary period of time) their IWORK loan as long as they are attending full-time at an approved graduate school, going on a mission, or other reasons.
+You must submit documentation in order to defer your IWORK loan.

-- The deferment must be approved through the IWORK Exceptions Committee in order to defer the IWORK loan.
+- The deferment must be approved through the IWORK Exceptions Committee.

-- Students on IWORK MUST return home in order for their IWORK loan to be forgiven. if they do not plan to return, they can also repay their loan according to the repayment terms and conditions stated on the IWORK Master Promissory Note.
+Students on IWORK MUST return to their home country/region in order for their IWORK loan to be forgiven.
+If they do not plan to return, they will repay their loan according to the repayment terms and conditions stated on the IWORK Master Promissory Note.